pierreavn/angular-tabler-icons/README.md

 export class IconsModule {}

 // NOTES:
 // 1.
-We add TablerIconsModule to the 'exports', since the <i-tabler> component will be used in templates of parent module
+We add TablerIconsModule to the 'exports', since the <> component will be used in templates of parent module
 // 2.
 Don't forget to pick some icons using TablerIconsModule.pick({ ... })
 ```